 Schematic diagrams of the four types of electric cars are shown in the diagrams below.
 All have an electric motor driving the wheels and are fitted with regenerative braking (RB).
 RB acts when you apply the brake but at the same time charges the battery as the car slows down.

-The plug-in hybrid electric vehicle (PHEV) has in addition a petrol internal combustion (IC) engine, which can take over from the electric motor if the battery capacity goes below 20%.
+The plug-in hybrid electric vehicle (PHEV) has in addition to the electric motor a petrol internal combustion (IC) engine, which can take over from the electric motor if the battery capacity goes below 20%.
 The fuel tank size determines its maximum range.

 The extended range electric vehicle (EREV) has in addition to the battery a small petrol fuelled generator, which can charge the battery if this gets too low.